MindNode Triad

 • iPad

-Should you want to add text in the following line of the node, press Option ⌥ + Enter.
+Should you want to add text in the following line of the node, press Option ⌥ + Enter on a hardware keyboard or hit Enter on the software keyboard.

 You can end editing the text in the node by clicking or tapping on the canvas (outside the node) or pressing Enter on a hardware keyboard.

-Next, we will create a new child node.
+Now, we will create a new child node.
 On a Mac, use your cursor to hover over the main node and reveal the node well (a plus-shaped button next to the node).
 On iOS, the node well will automatically appear when a node is selected.
+On visionOS looking at the node will reveal the node well.
 You can select a node by clicking or tapping on it.
 Then, click or tap on the node well to create a new child node.

 Continue brainstorming by adding new child nodes.
 Another way to do so is by pressing the Tab ⇥ key when a node is selected.